-He has been involved in numerous other high-profile criminal cases, defending clients against crimes that have received extensive news coverage.
-Joey’s experience with these newsworthy cases helps him protect his clients’ interests, skillfully navigating public opinion, political perceptions, and the bias that media exposure can create.
+Joey has been involved in numerous other high-profile criminal cases, defending clients against crimes that have received extensive news coverage, and skillfully navigating public opinion, political perceptions, and the bias that media exposure can create.
+Joey’s experience with these newsworthy cases helps him protect his clients’ interests.

-Joey stays on top of new developments in the law by actively participating in the legal community.
-He is an Associate Member of the Patrick E. Higginbotham Inn of Court, a prestigious organization that elects litigation attorneys who are outstanding members of the legal community.
-Joey was also the chairman of the Dallas Bar Association’s criminal law section.
-He is a member of the Dallas Bar Association, devoting his time and efforts to these various organizations to further his professional development and to build collaborative relationships with fellow lawyers.
+Joey stays on top of new developments in the law by actively participating in the legal community, and is often asked to speak at CLE’s.
+He is an Associate Member of the William Mac Taylor Inn of Court, a prestigious organization that elects litigation attorneys who are outstanding members of the legal community.
+Additionally, Joey was the chairman of the Dallas Bar Association’s Criminal Law section.
+And he is a member of the Dallas Bar Association, devoting his time and efforts to these various organizations to further his professional development and to build collaborative relationships with fellow lawyers.